PlasmaPhysicsUdeC/PlasmaPhysicsUdeC.github.io/content/en/authors/rnavarro/_index.md

 education:
   courses:
-  - course: PhD in Sciences with mention in Physics
+  - course: PhD of Sciences with mention in Physics
     institution: Universidad de Chile
     year: 2015
-  - course: Bachiller in Sciences with mention in Physics
+  - course: Bachelor of Sciences with mention in Physics
     institution: Universidad de Chile
     year: 2009